Donald Trump Supporters In A Rural Region Of Virginia Are Turning On Him For Coronavirus Response, Report Says

-A Thursday Insider report spotlights Donald Trump supporters in a rural part of Virginia, the Northern Neck peninsula, who are starting to turn on the president for his response to the coronavirus pandemic.
+A Thursday Insider report spotlighted Donald Trump supporters in a rural part of Virginia, the Northern Neck peninsula, who are starting to turn on the president for his response to the coronavirus pandemic.

 The region is located between Potomac, Rappahannock Rivers, and the Chesapeake Bay, and has remained a Trump region, despite Virginia as a whole turning into a “reliably Democrat state.”
-But as coronavirus ripples throughout the country — there are five reported cases in the Northern Neck — the region appears to be shifting its tone on the president.
+But as the coronavirus ripples throughout the country — there are five reported cases in the Northern Neck — the region appears to be shifting its tone on the president.

 “A few weeks ago I could ignore the parts of his personality I didn’t like,” Cliff, a 25-year Chesapeake Bay waterman, told Insider.
 “That’s over.
 I don’t believe anything he’s saying now.”